ESP LTD RM-600 Review & Prices

 How Lightweight is it?

 We found that the ESP LTD RM-600 weighs between 7.95lbs (3.6kgs) and 8lbs (3.6kgs).
-This was recorded from some online retailers that publish the weight of the guitars they sell.
+This was recorded from some online retailers that publish the weight of the instruments they sell.

 Scale Length